ndaneil/matterdoor/README.md

 OnOffEffect AppTask::sOnOffEffect = { kLightEndpointId, AppTask::OnOffEffectHandler };
 ```

-So far, the identify cluster is working and the animations for the states are defined, but how can we control this remotely?
+So far, the `Identify` cluster is working and the animations for the states are defined, but how can we control this remotely?
 We need a way to set the state within our `AppTask` instance.
 To do that, let's create a new file, `callbacks.cpp`:
 ```c
 #include "app_task.h"
 #include <app-common/zap-generated/attributes/Accessors.h>